pechorin/nvim-config-loader/README.md

-# TODO: <name> - one-table modern nvim configuration loader / initializer
+# NvimConfigLoader - one-table modern nvim configuration loader / initializer

+## Idea & Concept

+Where are many ways to setup your vim.
+We tried many of them.
+Each has own benefits.
+NvimConfigLoader is evolution of different approaches and represent combination of ideas into one compact vim configuration loader.

+Lets use lua only for configuration, but go further:

+- Use only lua tables and functions, no special vim function calls for basic configuration like vim options, autocommands or keymaps
+- Load config with one base file (but its okay to have some separate files for big configuration areas)
+- Combine configurations into packs (for example, pack for tree-sitter will contain tree-sitter specific plugins list, autocommands, mappings)
+- Dont warry about plugin managers, NvimConfigLoader should install and configure it for you
+- Nvim checkhealth support: will report if you miss some configurations (like forget to setup any autocommands)

-## Features
+## Plugin managers support

-- Complete nvim configuration with one lua table
-- vim-plug support out of the box (auto downloading and installation)
+- [*] vim-plug auto downloading and installation
+- [ ] vim-plug plugin lazy-loading setup support
+- [ ] vim-pack

 ### Install & update

-Run bash script to download `tiny-nvim-loader.lua` and install to vim home directory:
+Run bash script to download `tiny-nvim-loader.lua` and install it to vim home directory:

 ```bash
 curl -fLo ~/.vim/lua/tiny-nvim-loader.lua --create-dirs \